 Serena advises fund managers on the formation of an array of private equity funds (including buyout, growth capital, venture capital, and co-investment funds) and private credit funds across a wide range of sectors, including consumer, financial services, healthcare, technologies, TMT, and travel/leisure.
 Serena’s representative private equity fund manager clients include Affirma Capital, Ascendent Capital Partners, Ally Bridge Group, CBC Group, Fosun, GLP, Hony Capital, Junson Capital, KHL Capital, Kowloon Nights, Morgan Stanley Private Equity Asia, Makers, ORIX Asia Capital, Ping An Overseas Holdings, Sailing Capital, SoftBank Ventures Asia, and Taiwania Capital.

-Shirin is highly praised by clients as “a stand out attorney” and the “go-to lawyer for high value, high impact transactions.”
-She is described as someone who is “proactive, experienced and efficient,” who “always takes time to think through issues very thoroughly,” and who “is able to balance legal analysis against the commercial realities of our transactions and shows incredible judgment in determining the appropriate balance.”
-Her commitment to service excellence, exemplary track record, and masterful “blend of logic and commercial reality” have helped clients succeed in even their most complex transactions.
+Shirin is highly praised by clients as “a stand out attorney”, ”a highly skilled and accomplished M&A specialist” and “our go-to lawyer for high value, high impact transactions.”
+She is described as “proactive, experienced and efficient”, “very connected to the market”, and someone who “is able to balance legal analysis against the commercial realities of our transactions and shows incredible judgment in determining the appropriate balance.”
+Clients have commented that she “has a well-deserved reputation for her deft handling of complex and innovative transactions.”

 Teresa Tate is a partner in the San Francisco office of Morrison Foerster and a member of the firm’s Mergers + Acquisitions and Emerging Companies + Venture Capital Groups.